General information for visitors

-Visitors will find a big improvement in Irish roads, a large part of the the Belfast to Cork route is motorway, and similar improvements between Dublin and Galway.
-For anyone coming from Rosslare to Cork, note that Waterford is bypassed by motorway saving half to three quarters of an hour.
+Visitors will find a big improvement in Irish roads, almost all of the the Belfast to Cork route is motorway, and similar improvements between Dublin and Galway.
+For anyone coming from Rosslare to Cork, note that Waterford is bypassed by motorway and that the bypass around New Ross opens June 2019.
 There are tolls and they do not accept sterling.
 Tolls for the M50 must be paid on line or in certain filling stations or groceries.

 There is now no ferry company operating between Swansea and Cork.

 Persons bringing boats into Ireland should have registration documentation, or some proof of ownership.
 If the Customs officials have any concerns at all about you, they will want to know it is a temporary importation so a copy of the rally application form or other correspondence is recommended as evidence.
 Don't mention the "B" word.